 Several additional levels of scanning on removable media are typically offered by vendors.
 A “removable device” is device or equipment that can be temporarily connected to the computer.
 It may be a memory card, a USB stick, memory card, flash drive, external hard drive, camera, etc.

 Due to their portability, external devices are an attractive and convenient medium for spreading computer viruses.
-Portable and removable devices are vulnerable to two major types of viruses: the shortcut virus and the autorun virus. computer.
+Portable and removable devices are vulnerable to two major types of viruses: the shortcut virus and the autorun virus.

-For self-running media, antivirus can perform on-access and on-demand scan: when the removable media is inserted, files can be scanned when removable device is first accessed, or perform a full-scan of the media on demand.
+For self-running media, antivirus can perform on-access and on-demand scan: when the removable media is inserted, files can be scanned when the removable device is first accessed, or perform a full-scan of the media on demand.

 4. Scan and clean email and Internet traffic, including SSL-encrypted content, so your emails are always safe.